Callymags/MS2-Arrow-Dash/README.md

 * Internet Explorer Version 11

 The site was perfect on all browsers except for Internet Explorer.
 I have listed the problems encountered on the Internet Explorer browser below.
-* Game Over button pushed down into footer.
+* Start/Restart button pushed down into footer.
 You can view an image of this problem [here.](assets/images/documentation/ie11-testing.jpg)
 * Rules Modal and Contact Us modal do not appear once clicking on the links.

 ### Site Performance